Darko Marković

 Darko Marković (Дарко Марковић, born 15 May 1987) is a Montenegrin footballer who plays as a midfielder for OFK Titograd.
-His transfer in 2008 from Fk Zeta to Fc Pakhtakor worth 1 milion $.
+His transfer in 2008 from Fk Zeta to Fc Pakhtakor worth 1 million $.
 He played Asian Champions League in three editions and helped the team to reach the quarter-final in 2009.
 The same year (2009) he was elected in the 'best eleven' in Asia Champions League by reputable world soccer website 'Goal.com'.

 Club career

 Marković has played for Pakhtakor in the three editions of the AFC Champions League, and helped the club reach the quarter-finals of the 2009 edition.

 2009 website "Goal.com" marked him as one of the eleven best players in Asia champions league.

 Also, the same year Russian website "Sports.ru" marked him as one of five best players in the former SSSR without Russian and Ukrainian players.

 2010 website "The-Afc.com" marked him as a Key player of FC Pakhtakor.

 2016 website "sports.uz" marked him in top 10 transfers in Uzbekistan Football history in third place, just after Luisao and Rivaldo.